ssoravitt/ssoravitt.github.io/_pages/about.md

 From 2018-2024, I have started to pursue the questions when I found my master's thesis, music emotion recognition, which got me into the world of music cognition.
 Thus, the thesis gave me an opportunity to conducted my independent research about music cognition and physiological signals (EEG, ECG, and EDA), supervised by [Asst.
 Prof. Dr. Theerawit Wilaiprasitporn](https://scholar.google.com/citations?user=U-L-iGIAAAAJ&hl=th) at [BRAIN Lab](https://brain.vistec.ac.th/), VISTEC, Thailand.

 If you have any questions, look for collaboration, and so on, please don’t hesitate to contact me via email (soravitt.sang[at]gmail[dot]com). -->
-Start a PhD in Musicality and Bioacoustics Group at the Acoustic Research Institute, Austrian Academy of Sciences, Vienna;
-Doctoral School Cognition, Behaviour and Neuroscience, University of Vienna.

 🔔 Updates